By Katie Anderson

 Kelly Lewis, a now junior at Licking High School, has broken the school record for her track team’s high jump, along with taking first place at the Missouri state meet held in Jefferson City May 18 and 19.

 Her final height in high jump was 5’4”, while the following height came in at 5’3”, which followed after a 30-minute storm delay.

-Lewis broke the school record at 5’4” with Ashley Ingram being the previous record holder when she was a senior last year.
+Lewis tied the school record set at 5’4” by Ashley Ingram last year when she was a senior.